ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 As we can see from the preceding code block, using `if`, `else if`, then `else`, allowed us to get rid of the complex condition that was negating the other two conditions.
 This code is still simple, but think about adding more and more conditions.
 By doing so, the last `if` would become hard to maintain, error-prone, and hard to read.
-Moreover, all conditions would be duplicated; once for its `if` block and negated for that last `if`.
+Moreover, all conditions would be duplicated; once for its own `if` block and negated for that last `if`.

-On the other hand, using an `else` statement makes our life easier, so why not, right?
+Using an `else` statement just makes our life easier, so why not, right?
 Anyway, running any of those two programs results in the following execution flow:

 ![else if statement program execution](//cdn.forevolve.com/blog/images/2021/2021-06-05-else-if-statement-program-execution.gif)